yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

 <tr>
 <td markdown="span">Training</td>
 <td markdown="span">110.10 secs</td>
-<td markdown="span">1.59 secs</td>
+<td markdown="span">1.32 secs</td>
 </tr>
 <tr>
 <td markdown="span">Tokenization</td>
 <td markdown="span">190.91 secs</td>
-<td markdown="span">0.98 secs</td>
+<td markdown="span">0.78 secs</td>
 </tr>
 </tbody>
 </table>

 **So, in this setup, we get 69X faster training.**

-Training fast_minbpe on the same text but with a GPT-4-sized vocab of 100K tokens takes only slightly longer at 3.00 secs (but results in a single token - I need to test it on longer texts).
+Training fast_minbpe on the same text but with a GPT-4-sized vocab of 100K tokens takes only slightly longer at 1.99 secs, but results in a single token.
+Training fast_minbpe on a GPT-4-sized 100K vocab on the English translation of Marcel Proust's "Swann's Way", which is the first volume of the [world's longest novel](https://www.guinnessworldrecords.com/world-records/longest-novel), (you can find the file, which contains just over 1,000,000 bytes [here](https://gutenberg.net.au/ebooks03/0300511.txt)) takes just 9.72 seconds.

 *This was a really fun puzzle and, as usual, I recommend trying to solve this yourself!*